 Vicki Rodgers, MS, LPC

-Vicki Rodgers leads the center-wide ethics and compliance function and is the staff lead for the MHP Board of Directors regarding compliance.
-She provides oversight, management and guidance to ensure MHP’s operations, policies and procedures reflect a culture of integrity.
-She oversees compliance/risk management, legal counsel, client records, client advocacy, and quality and project management.
-She joined MHP in 2015.
+Vicki Rodgers leads the overall operations, clinical services, client experience and corporate integrity functions.
+She is the staff lead for the MHP Board of Directors regarding compliance.
+She provides leadership and guidance to ensure MHP's operations and clinical services reflect a culture of resilience, recovery and integrity.

-Prior to joining MHP, Rodgers served most recently as the Vice President of Clinical Systems Administration and Corporate Integrity at Jefferson Center for Mental Health and worked there for nearly 15 years.
-Prior to that she served as the Manager of Long Term Care at Community Reach Center, working there for 4 years.
+Before joining MHP in 2015, Rodgers served as the Vice President of Clinical Systems Administration and Corporate Integrity at Jefferson Center for Mental Health for nearly 15 years.
+Prior to that she served as the Manager of Long Term Care at Community Reach for 4 years.

 Rodgers attended the University of Texas at Tyler and received her Master's of Science degree in Clinical Psychology.
 She also is nationally certified in Healthcare Compliance and Healthcare Privacy Compliance.